fkasler/cuddlephish/README.md

 Note: You will not see anything in the admin page until you have some victims.
 Once you have a victim, their browser instance should pop up on the admin UI.

+### Troubleshooting ("I just see a blank page")
+I have had several people open issues about a "Blank White Page", which is more of a symptom of many possible issues, and not an issue in itself.
+Please do not open issues under vague symptom names.
+Instead, if you have a blank page on the user side, try first looking into the following:

+* Check that the tab title of the target service does not have any special characters in it.
+We use "--auto-select-desktop-capture-source" to tell our automated browser what tab to stream.
+This option fails for titles with special characters in them.
+However, you don't need the full tab title to mach, and just need enough of a substring for a unique match.
+* Along the same line, if your target service sends a 302 or similar redirect to your automated browser, and the tab title changes before we start the WebRTC broadcast to a vicitim, then "--auto-select-desktop-capture-source" will fail.
+You can look at how add_target.js grabs this information, and replicate it on the index.js along with a console.log() statement to see if the title is has changed before negotiating WebRTC.
+* Check that the cuddlephish HTML is loading, and that there aren't any obvious JavaScript errors in the developer console on the front-end.
+The example Caddy config has some basic blocks on user agent strings like curl.
+At a minimum, you should see that the tab title and favicon are being spoofed.
+* Ensure that you can interact with the example STUN service and port (stun.l.google.com:19302) from your server.
+* Ensure that the network you are working from even allows STUN.
+STUN only works with "full-cone NAT", "(Address)-restricted-cone NAT", and "Port-restricted cone NAT".
+It DOES NOT work with "Symmetric NAT".
+* Ensure you can interact with the example STUN service and port (stun.l.google.com:19302) from your test victim browser.
+Try using [https://icetest.info/](https://icetest.info/).
+* If your network cannot reach the example STUN server, then change it to one you can reach.
+If your network does not allow STUN, then there is an example config for a TURN server in the cuddlephish and broadcast HTML pages.
+You will have to set up or pay for your own TURN server.
+NOTE: A TURN server has the best chance of connecting phishing vicitims to with your browser instances.

+At a high level, if you just see a blank page on the front-end, then it means there is some breakdown occuring in the chain of data flow from "Start WebRTC" > "Select Tab to Broadcast" > "Negotiate ICE with Vicitim's Browser" > "Stream Video".
+The above troubleshooting steps are intended to help you follow the data through this process.
+I hope this helps with any issues, and as always, suffience information to consistently replicate an issue is a prerequisite for submitting issues for further investigation.

 ### Admin Features

 #### Boot User: